Hammurabi’S Code as a Babylonian Law Code

 In all, these works showed how the ancient women played inferior roles as compared to men.
 Only those who had privileges of royalty were different.
 Women majorly played the role of mothers whose primary task was in the kitchen and rising if their young ones.
 Men were expected to provide for the needs of their families on food, security among others.
 Women though would do some other task with the permission of their husbands such as being engaged in businesses.
 The punishment given to men and women for the same crime were different for example, women would be killed when caught in adultery, but men would only be punished with a fine.
 The works further showed that education was only for a male child in the society, but girls were to be taught how to cook or be good mothers and housekeepers.
 They were being prepared for marriage.
 Also, authors’ argument tends to agree on various issues on the code of Hammurabi and the role of men and women in the society.

-If you want to save a couple of days of your valuable time – buy argumentative essay.
+Useful info: If you want to save a couple of days of your valuable time, consider our perfect essays for sale online.

 Work Cited